Organization of the Department of Aging

 Oversees health and consumer education programs initiated by the Department, including the Health Insurance Information Counseling and Assistance Program/APPRISE and the Health Promotion/Disease Prevention Program.
 Coordinates logistics for the Department’s training activities, including statewide training for Area Agencies on Aging (AAAs).
 Develops and produces consumer publications for the Department and develops and maintains the Elder Corp Information to coordinate recruitment and referral services for volunteers in the aging network.

 Human Resource Office

-Manages the Department’s human resource (HR) programs including recruitment and placement, position classification and pay, employee benefits, labor relations, equal employment opportunity, training and personnel/payroll transactions.
+Manages the Department’s human resource (HR) programs including recruitment and placement, position classification and pay, complement management, labor relations, equal employment opportunity, training and HR systems.
 For the Area Agencies on Aging, monitors the merit functions, provides technical assistance and processes civil service transactions.

 Intra-Governmental Council on Long-Term Care